-Now since oil tankers have greater metacentric height ( GM ), lower permeability with more number of sub divisions in ship’s structure; they are allowed to have lower freeboard than other ship’s type.
+Now since oil tankers have a greater metacentric height ( GM ), lower permeability with more subdivisions in the ship’s structure; they are allowed to have lower freeboard than other ship’s type.

-Having less deck openings and availability of different pipelines connected to pumps helps maintain stability in case of flooding.
+Having fewer deck openings and the availability of different pipelines connected to pumps helps maintain stability in case of flooding.

 System’s And Operation In Oil Tanker

-Unlike major systems common to all ship’s type the oil tankers have few specific system unique for itself.
-These are mainly related to the safety of cargo, its discharging and upkeep.
+Unlike major systems common to all ship’s types the oil tankers have few specific systems unique for themselves.
+These are mainly related to the safety of cargo, its discharging, and upkeep.

-- Crude Oil Heating System : The Crude oil generally have higher pour point with high wax content which leads to the need for constant heating.
-The cargo temperature should never fall below their pour or cloud point; thus heating coils are provide to ensure constant viscosity.
-It is required to maintain oil temperature level above minimum transit temperature level requirement.
+- Crude Oil Heating System: The Crude oil generally has a higher pour point with high wax content which leads to the need for constant heating.
+The cargo temperature should never fall below their pour or cloud point; thus heating coils are provided to ensure constant viscosity.
+It is required to maintain an oil temperature level above the minimum transit temperature level requirement.
 Heating the oil also helps with discharge operation.

-- Inert Gas System : Inert Gas System with its alarms and trips are among one of the critical safety equipment every oil tanker should have.
-Under SOLAS Convention – Chapter two (1/4.5.5 and 2/16.3.3) all oil tankers above 8000 Dwt are required to have proper inert gas system installed on ship.
-The system prevent any possible accident or fire in cargo tanks by replacing the oxygen with the inert environment.
-The complete process takes continues discharge of inert gas into cargo tanks replacing air or oxygen within.
+- Inert Gas System: Inert Gas System with its alarms and trips are among one of the critical safety equipment every oil tanker should have.
+Under SOLAS Convention – Chapter two (1/4.5.5 and 2/16.3.3) all oil tankers above 8000 Dwt are required to have a proper inert gas system installed on the ship.
+The system prevents any possible accident or fire in cargo tanks by replacing the oxygen with the inert environment.
+The complete process takes a continuous discharge of inert gas into cargo tanks replacing air or oxygen within.

-- Cargo Operation : The loading and discharging of liquid cargo to and from the ship is known as cargo operation.
-In both loading and discharging the process starts with a slow speed then at steady state and at last again at slow speed.
-The slow speed at start and end of the process helps ensure the transferring of cargo from ship to shore or shore to ship is going as per the plan.
+- Cargo Operation: The loading and discharging of liquid cargo to and from the ship is known as cargo operation.
+In both loading and discharging the process starts with slow speed than at steady-state and at last again at slow speed.
+The slow speed at the start and end of the process helps ensure the transferring of cargo from ship to shore or shore to ship is going as per the plan.
 While during loading the oil is directly pumped into the dedicated tank using the gravity through deck lines.
-But the discharge operation is carried out with the use of dedicated cargo pump in pump room.
+But the discharge operation is carried out with the use of a dedicated cargo pump in the pump room.

-- Tank Cleaning And C.O.W ( Crude Oil Washing ) : Not all oils are compatible with each other and vary depending on the location of extraction or dissolved content.
-Thus tanks are required to be clean before taking different grade of oil.
-Furthermore they are also required to be washed and cleaned for maintenance and inspections.
-On another hand crude oil washing is an integral part of discharging operation; where the jet of crude oil is directed on to the walls of tank to remove any wax or residual fuel.
+- Tank Cleaning And C.O.W ( Crude Oil Washing ): Not all oils are compatible with each other and vary depending on the location of extraction or dissolved content.
+Thus tanks are required to be clean before taking different grades of oil.
+Furthermore, they are also required to be washed and cleaned for maintenance and inspections.
+On another hand crude oil washing is an integral part of discharging operation; where the jet of crude oil is directed on to the walls of the tank to remove any wax or residual fuel.